rieckpil/progmot/content/post/one-year-course-release.md

 Seeing the sales coming in, I created ads on various platforms like Google Search, Twitter, Facebook, and LinkedIn.

-I thought that if I just had enough firepower (aka. money) for ads, I'd create a money machine.
+I thought that if I just had enough firepower (a.k.a. money) for ads, I'd create a money machine.

 Living the dream where the CPA (cost per acquisition) is less than the generated revenue: a money perpetuum mobile.